Frequently Asked Questions

 Foam systems can be flexible, rigid or semi-rigid and include rigid PU foam, Integral skin PU foam (sometimes known as self skinning foam) and flexible foams.
 Polyurethane foams can be flame retardant if required and we can even formulate new special bespoke foam systems.

-PU foam mouldings often include inserts these can be moulded into the foam and can include wires and frames, metal, stainless steel and aluminium brackets and plates, Velcro, clips, fleece, Miliken and other materials.
+PU foam mouldings often include inserts these can be moulded into the foam and can include wires and frames, metal, stainless steel and aluminium brackets and plates, hook & loop systems, clips, fleece, Miliken and other materials.

 Rojac offer a full PU foam moulding service from prototype to full volume production, this includes foam CNC machining using our 7 axis robotic milling cell where we mould foam blocks to the required hardness and density that can be milled to 3D CAD data to develop prototype and low volume first off foam parts.
 Rapid tooling and foam moulding of PU foam parts going from CAD to moulded polyurethane parts in days.
 Rojac also offer full volume production PU moulding with robotic pouring, production carosels and turntables utilising both high and low pressure PU moulding machines.